jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 27F Special provisions as to maintenance
 [Repealed]

-### 27G Domestic purposes benefits for care at home of sick or infirm
+### 27G Domestic purposes benefits for care at home of the sick or infirm
-(1) In this section, patient means any sick or infirm person receiving the full time care and attention of an applicant for a domestic purposes benefit.
+(1) In this section, patient means any sick or infirm person receiving the full-time care and attention of an applicant for a domestic purposes benefit.
-(2) Subject to the provisions of this Act, an applicant who has attained the age of 16 years and meets the residential requirements in section 74AA is entitled to receive a domestic purposes benefit under this section if the chief executive is satisfied that the applicant is required to give full time care and attention at home to some other person (other than the applicant's spouse or partner) who would otherwise have to receive—
+(2) Subject to the provisions of this Act, an applicant who has attained the age of 16 years and meets the residential requirements in section 74AA is entitled to receive a domestic purposes benefit under this section if the chief executive is satisfied that the applicant is required to give full-time care and attention at home to some other person (other than the applicant's spouse or partner) who would otherwise have to receive—
   (a) hospital care, rest home care, or residential disability care, within the meaning of the Health and Disability Services (Safety) Act 2001; or
   (b) care of the kind referred to in section 141 of the Children, Young Persons, and Their Families Act 1989; or (c) care of a kind equivalent to any of those kinds of care.